microsoft/LightGBM/docs/FAQ.md

     setup.py directory, *never* absolute paths.
     ```

-- **Solution 1**: this error should be solved in latest version.
-If you still meet this error, try to remove lightgbm.egg-info folder in your Python-package and reinstall, or check [this thread on stackoverflow](http://stackoverflow.com/questions/18085571/pip-install-error-setup-script-specifies-an-absolute-path).
+- **Solution 1**: This error should be solved in latest version.
+If you still meet this error, try to remove `lightgbm.egg-info` folder in your Python-package and reinstall, or check [this thread on stackoverflow](http://stackoverflow.com/questions/18085571/pip-install-error-setup-script-specifies-an-absolute-path).

 ---